vuongducphuong/documentation/content/applications/websites/website/pages/seo.rst

  }
 ================================= =============================================

-The CSS sent by Odoo includes all CSS / Less / Sass of all pages / modules.
+The CSS sent by Leansoft includes all CSS / Less / Sass of all pages / modules.
 By doing this, additional page views from the same visitor will not have to load CSS files at all.
 But some modules might include huge CSS/Javascript resources that you do not want to prefetch at the first page because they are too big.
-In this case, Odoo splits this resource into a second bundle that is loaded only when the page using it is requested.
+In this case, Leansoft splits this resource into a second bundle that is loaded only when the page using it is requested.
 An example of this is the backend that is only loaded when the visitor logs in and accesses the backend (/web).

 .. note::
-  If the CSS file is very big, Odoo will split it into two smaller files to avoid the 4095 selectors limit per sheet of Internet Explorer.
+  If the CSS file is very big, Leansoft will split it into two smaller files to avoid the 4095 selectors limit per sheet of Internet Explorer.
   But most themes fit below this limit.